QuaziBhoi/VASP-Scripting/README.md

 * Create your working directory.
 Keep only POSCAR inside working directory
 * Download all the scripts into your working directory under new folder "scripts"
+* Instructions for the script are written inside the script itself at the top

 ### Executing program

+* Go into the "scripts" folder under working directory
 * Always initiate tmux before running scripts
 * bash "filename.sh" - [e.g. bash relax.sh]
 ```